 What is a Facebook Messenger Code?

 When using an m.me link, you're sent directly to messenger.com on desktop or to the Facebook Messenger app on mobile.
-Once loaded at chat with the business who owns the Facebook page is open directly.
+Once loaded at chat with the business that owns the Facebook page is open directly.

 Thus the Facebook Messenger Scan Code was only unique in that it had a nice design.
 Above you can see that using the Facebook Scan code was much nicer than adding a generic QR Code.
 However, the Facebook Messenger Scan Code had its problems.